cn-uofbasel/nfn-scala_deprecated/README.md

 ### Running the project
 There are some runnables in the nfn-scala-experiments project.
 Type `project nfn-scala-experiments` and then `run` in the sbt console.
-Choose from a list of runnable applications, e.g. `evaluation.PaperExperiment` which runs the currently selected expriments (change in source code).
+Choose from a list of runnable applications, e.g. `evaluation.PaperExperiment` which runs the currently selected expriment (change in source code).

 ## Visualization
 To replay and visualize the most recently run NFN program, change to the directory `./omnetreplay`.